Sanatorium: Discovery of antibiotics and decline

 After 1943, when Albert Schatz, then a graduate student at Rutgers University, discovered streptomycin, an antibiotic and the first cure for tuberculosis, sanatoria began to close.
 As in the case of the Paimio Sanatorium, many were transformed into general hospitals.
-By the 1950s, tuberculosis was no longer a major public health threat; it was controlled by antibiotics rather than extended rest.
+By the 1950s, tuberculosis was no longer a major public health threat in the developed world; it was controlled by antibiotics rather than extended rest.
 Most sanatoria had been demolished years before.

 Some, however, have been adapted for new medical roles.
 The Tambaram Sanatorium in south India is now a hospital for AIDS patients.
 The state hospital in Sanatorium, Mississippi, is now a regional center for programs for treatment and occupational therapy associated with intellectual disability.
-In Japan in 2001, the ministry of welfare suggested changing the name of a leprosarium to a sanatorium.
+In Japan in 2001, the Ministry of Welfare suggested changing the name of a leprosarium to a sanatorium.